lellid/LediBackup/README.md

 You can safely:
+- decide to backup only some of the folders today; this will not diminish the storage efficiency of the following backups.
 - delete a directory that contains a backup on the backup drive, if you don't need it anymore.
-- delete the central content storage directory `(~CCS~)` on the backup drive (the storage efficiency is slighly diminished for the next backup)
+- delete the central content storage directory `(~CCS~)` on the backup drive (the storage efficiency is slighly diminished for the next backup).
-- delete the central names storage directory `(~CNS~)` on the backup drive (the backup speed is somewhat diminished for the next backup)
+- delete the central names storage directory `(~CNS~)` on the backup drive (the backup speed is somewhat diminished for the next backup).

 You should NEVER EVER: